medic/cht-android/README.md

 ## Android Studio

 The [Android Studio](https://developer.android.com/studio) can be used to build and launch the app instead.
 Be sure to select the right flavor and rendering engine from the _Build Variants_ dialog (see [Build and run your app](https://developer.android.com/studio/run)).
-To launch the app in an emulator, you need to uncomment the code that has the strings for the `x86` or the `x86_64` architecture in the `build.gradle` file, in the `android` / `splits` / `include` section.
+To launch the app in an emulator, you need to uncomment the code that has the strings for the `x86` or the `x86_64` architecture in the `android` / `splits` / `include` sections of the `build.gradle` file.

 # Branding